Leooo-Shen/KDTree/performance_analysis/performance_anaylsis.md

 ## Future works
-1. Invesitage into the `searchNN` function, especially in the reverse part for bug-shooting.
+1. Investigate into the `searchNN` function, especially in the reverse part for bug-shooting.
 2. Use multi-thread methods for loading data (particularly for large dataset) from hard drives.
 3. Develop another version with smart pointers in construct_tree, and compare its performance with traditional `new` and `delete` methods.
 As we can see, deleting the tree also needs some time :) But we are not sure which one is better in terms of time costs before any experiments.